-The ISO 9001:2015 applies to all businesses and organizations.
-If you own or run an operation you wish to continuously improve, then it is highly recommended that you apply for the certification.
-This certification lets others know that the organization complies with the ISO standard of quality.
+ISO 9001:2015 can be applied to all businesses and organizations.
+If you own or run an operation you wish to continuously improve, then it is highly recommended you go through the process and gain ISO 9001.

-The ISO 9001:2015 is a highly sought-after certification.
-Although the task is challenging, it implies that a company has the necessary documentary requirements that comply with the international standard set by ISO and is a sure signal of quality.
+ISO 9001:2015 is a highly sought-after certification.
+Although the task is challenging, it implies that a company has the necessary documentary requirements to comply with the international standard set by ISO and is a sure signal of quality.

 |ISO 9001:2015||ISO 9001:2008||Summary of Changes|